qbit/portsCI/OVERVIEW.md

 Once a build completes without failure remove it from queue.

-Building should not resume unless a port has been modified.
+Rebuilding of failed port should not resume unless a port has been modified.